 The DfE have not released pdf versions of the Governance Guides.
 They might in future, but in the meantime I’ve made pdf versions you can download below.

-Bear in mind that these Governance Guides will be updated at some stage so please check you are using the latest version.
+These Governance Guides will be updated on an ongoing basis so please check you are using the latest version.

 Have the School Governance Regulations or the Academy Trust Handbook changed?